[Paper] Learning a Generative Meta-Model of LLM Activations

 Key Contributions

-- Diffusion‑based meta‑model: First demonstration of training a diffusion generative model directly on LLM activation vectors at scale.
+- Diffusion‑based meta‑model – First demonstration of training a diffusion generative model directly on LLM activation vectors at scale.

-- Smooth loss‑compute relationship: Empirically shows that diffusion loss drops predictably as compute (model size, training steps) increases, and that loss correlates with downstream utility.
+- Smooth loss‑compute relationship – Empirically shows that diffusion loss drops predictably as compute (model size, training steps) increases, and that loss correlates with downstream utility.

-- Improved intervention fidelity: Using the meta‑model as a prior during activation‑steering (e.g., “prompt editing” or “neuron‑level control”) yields noticeably higher fluency and coherence.
+- Improved intervention fidelity – Using the meta‑model as a prior during activation‑steering (e.g., “prompt editing” or “neuron‑level control”) yields noticeably higher fluency and coherence.

-- Scalable interpretability pipeline: Provides a recipe that can be applied to any transformer‑style model, sidestepping the need for handcrafted structural priors.
+- Scalable interpretability pipeline – Provides a recipe that can be applied to any transformer‑style model, sidestepping the need for handcrafted structural priors.

 Methodology

-- Diffusion training – A standard denoising diffusion probabilistic model (DDPM) is trained to reconstruct these vectors from progressively noisier versions.
-The diffusion process learns a latent prior over plausible internal states of the base model.
+- The diffusion process learns a latent prior over plausible internal states of the base model.

-- Steering experiments – For a downstream generation task (e.g., story continuation), the authors intervene on the base model’s activations (e.g., nudging a neuron toward a target value).
-The meta‑model’s prior is then used to “denoise” the intervened activation, ensuring it stays on the learned manifold.
+- For a downstream generation task (e.g., story continuation), intervene on the base model’s activations (e.g., nudge a neuron toward a target value).

-All steps are implemented with publicly available libraries (PyTorch, Hugging Face Transformers, and Diffusers), making the pipeline reproducible.
+All steps are implemented with publicly available libraries (PyTorch, Hugging Face Transformers, and Diffusers), making the pipeline fully reproducible.

 Results & Findings